tedeh/jayson/README.md

 ## Installation

 Install the latest version of _jayson_ from [npm](https://github.com/isaacs/npm) by executing `npm install jayson` in your shell.
-Do a global install with `npm install --global jayson` if you want to the `jayson` client binary in your PATH.
+Do a global install with `npm install --global jayson` if you want the `jayson` client binary in your PATH.

 ## Requirements

 Jayson does not have any special dependencies that cannot be resolved with a simple `npm install`.
 It has been tested with the following node.js versions:

-- node.js v0.4.12 (stable) (should work on all v0.4.x versions)
+- node.js v0.4.12 (stable branch) (should work on all v0.4.x versions)
-- node.js v0.6.18 (stable) (should work all v0.6.x versions)
+- node.js v0.6.18 (stable branch) (should work all v0.6.x versions)
-- node.js v0.7.10 (dev) (probably works on all v0.7.x versions)
+- node.js v0.7.10 (dev branch) (probably works on all v0.7.x versions)

 ### Running tests